 Click on the Guitar Settings tab (at the bottom of the instrument) to display the Guitar Settings page.
-This page provides controls that you can use to adjust the sound of the guitar itself, whereas the Effects page provides virtual effects, such as EQ or reverb.
+This page provides controls that you can use to adjust the sound of the guitar itself, whereas the Amps & FX page provides virtual effects, such as amplifiers, EQ, or reverb.
 This page is divided into several sections, each of which is described below.